-Mobilising Communities In responding to the pandemic, our local communities mobilised as individuals, neighbours, friends, volunteers, community groups and local businesses.
-This shows us that rebalancing our relationship with our local people can be achieved.
+In responding to the pandemic, our local communities mobilised as individuals, neighbours, friends, volunteers, community groups and local businesses.
+This demonstrates that we can rebalance our relationship with local communities in the delivery of care and support.
 Given the right tools and support, our communities can design and implement their own local solutions to improve health and wellbeing, without our long-term involvement.